 The number of impromptu meetings is likely to increase after you return to the office and employees are eager to have face-to-face conversations.
 You don't want to inhibit these interactions by making employees return to their desks each time they want to reserve a meeting room.
 And if you continue to support remote work options, you might decide it's more practical to eliminate assigned desks altogether in favor of a more flexible workspace model like hot desking or desk hoteling.

-That's why mobile room booking and desk reservations are increasingly important in the modern workplace.
+That's why mobile conference room booking and desk reservations are increasingly important in the modern workplace.
 If you’re checking your email on your morning commute and receive confirmation for a meeting time, it's much easier to reserve the room right then and there.

-Employees should be able to search for open rooms on their smartphone and quickly schedule meetings based on their needs.
+Employees should be able to search for open conference rooms on their smartphone and quickly schedule meetings based on their needs.
 They should be able to see each room's capacity, equipment, and amenities, too.

 If a meeting is canceled, conference room scheduling displays and calendar appointments should be updated simultaneously to avoid scheduling conflicts.
 After all, your business runs in real-time.
-So should your conference room scheduling software.
+So should your room scheduling software.

-An innovative scheduling solution can help you learn more about your organization’s meeting habits and what types of resources and technologies employees use most often.
+An innovative meeting room scheduling solution can help you learn more about your organization’s meeting habits and what types of resources and technologies employees use most often.
 When planning for your annual budget, you’ll have a better idea of where your money can best be spent.

 Gone are the days of taping a “RESERVED” sign to the door of your conference room — or at least they should be.
-When shopping for a modern room reservation solution, look for conference room scheduling software that incorporates a professional digital display to hang outside your meeting rooms.
+When shopping for a modern room reservation solution, look for room scheduling software that incorporates a professional digital display to hang outside your meeting rooms.

-Digital displays should provide a daily itinerary for the conference room, indicate when a meeting is in progress, and allow for automatic updating if an event is re-scheduled or cancelled.
+Digital displays should provide a daily itinerary for the room, indicate when a meeting is in progress, and allow for automatic updating if an event is re-scheduled or cancelled.
 Using these displays can help you eliminate uncertainty, stay organized, and maximize your time when employees are scheduling or attending meetings.
 They can even be designed to support your company's brand.
 You already use customizations in your personal technology.
 A fully customizable conference room scheduling solution will help make the experience more personal.

 In a recent survey, 95% of Teem customers said Teem's room scheduling displays were critical or important to their organization.